Study method

 Combine words and visuals

-Combining words and visuals during learning enhances your memory.
+Combining words and visuals during learning enhances your ability to remember.

 Here's how to use 'dual coding':